Southern Tier Junior Golf Tour brings competition back to the green

 The tournaments will vary.
 Starley said "there's going to be individual stroke play tournaments, best ball tournaments, maybe some captain and mate, captain and crew."

-Brown says his goal is to have thirty kids sign up per tournament, but it's mainly about giving them an opportunity.
+Brown says his goal is to have 30 kids sign up per tournament, but it's mainly about giving them an opportunity.

-"If that means ten or fifteen kids have the opportunity to play golf, I'm for it.
+"If that means 10 or 15 kids have the opportunity to play golf, I'm for it.
 Our work here is done."

 This is also a chance for golfers to train ahead of the season.
 "Giving kids the opportunity to play during this should allow them to pick up where they did when they left off, after last school season," said Starley.